FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 ---

 ## Before You Get Started
-Before you get started installing or playing Path of the Dovahkiin, it's important to note a few things:
+Before you get started installing or playing Masterstroke, it's important to note a few things:

 {{< alert icon="❗" >}}
 **Important!**